BubbyRoosh1/Defaults-instafader/README.md

 1. Download this repository
 2. Place the files into your skin foler
 3. Run the python file
-4. Answer the two questions: @2x files are needed for the @2x option and the HitCircleOverlap value in the skin.ini will be rewritten if you wish
+4. Answer the two questions: @2x files are needed for the @2x option and two hex values are required for the hitcircles to be coloured (they can be the same colour btw)
 5. That's it!
 Reload your skin/open osu! and your circles will now be instafade.
 The original files will be in a folder titled "old_circles"

 ### Detailed version